YaraHorany/Quoridor/README.md

 ## :book: Rules

-Quoridor is played on a game board of 81 square spaces (9×9).
+Quoridor is played on a game board of 81 square spaces (9×9).<br />
-Each player is represented by a pawn which begins at the center space of one edge of the board (in a two-player game, the pawns begin opposite each other).
+Each player is represented by a pawn which begins at the center space of one edge of the board (in a two-player game, the pawns begin opposite each other).<br />
 They also control a certain number of "fences" that they use to block their opponent(s) from moving their own pawns across the board.
 Each turn a player can either move his pawn or place a fence.
-The only real rule about fence placement is that you must always leave a path for your opponent(s) to be able to reach his goal.
+The only real rule about fence placement is that you must always leave a path for your opponent(s) to be able to reach his goal.<br />
 The objective is to be the first player to move their pawn to any space on the opposite side of the game board from which it begins.